 If the transaction is a partial payment, you will need to void existing open transactions, attach the new agent to the main transaction (you will see 2 of each agent attached to transaction) and make edits to amounts as needed for what has already been paid to the individual and forthcoming payments to the agents’ Personal Real Estate Corporation.
 When edits to main transaction are completed, you can create NEW partial payment transactions for the remaining expected commission.
 Partial Payment Transaction

-If the agent is on a tiered commission plan and in the middle of their Anniversary timeline, you will need to add relevant history on the Summary tab of the Agent Profile so commission will calculate as expected.
-Agent History
+If the agent is on a tiered commission plan and in the middle of their anniversary timeline, you may want to add relevant history on the Summary tab of the Agent Profile so commission will calculate as expected.
+Adding Commission History for an Agent

 Finally, if integrating with QuickBooks® please remember to change any memorized invoicing, outstanding customer balances, etc. to the new name if required.
 You can also opt to Inactivate both the Vendor and Customer names of the individual.